-The move to open networking and next-generation software-defined networking has offered leading Italian banking institution, Creval, significant technical and operational benefits.
+The move to open networking and next-generation software-defined networking has offered one of Italy’s leading banking institutions, Credito Valtellinese [Creval], significant technical and operational benefits.
 The organisation has upgraded its data centre infrastructure, with greater capacity for improved performance.
 Bruno Franchetti, Chief Network Architect, Creval Group, discusses how the organisation worked with Pluribus Networks and tells us how Creval now has world-class data centre infrastructure which meets the growth needs of its business and customer expectations.

 Creval is a medium-sized banking institution with more than 3,400 employees, present in 11 Italian regions through a distribution network made up of 355 branches.
 Established as a cooperative company in Sondrio, in 1908.
 From October 2016, it took on the new legal form of joint-stock company following the approval of the Shareholders’ Meeting in accordance with the popular bank reform law passed by the government in 2015.